“Sorry, it’s just not going to work out. Good luck with your life.”

 Text messaging has become a powerful piece of communication in our everyday lives.
 While we all know that person that has steadily refused to participate in the SMS frenzy, research shows that it’s grown to be a core part of how we interact with others.
 Other than making a call or taking a photo, sending text messages is at the top of the list in terms of how people use their mobile devices.

 For recruiters on the front lines of communication for their organizations, it’s worth noting the power of text.
 It’s innately personal and incredibly direct – what better way to cut straight through the noise and get a person’s attention right away?
 Plus, it’s becoming an increasingly acceptable communication tool in the business world.
 It makes sense that recruiters will want to leverage this ubiquitous form of communication for reaching and engaging with candidates.

 Want to start a conversation with your most sought-after candidates?

-Find out more about Beyond Text2Hire text messaging campaigns.
+Find out more about Nexxt Text2Hire text messaging campaigns.

 But the challenges of texting are not insignificant.
 Despite the seemingly harmless nature of a simple, text-based message, this communication method can lead to serious issues and problems in the workplace.